Agilent Technologies (NYSE:A) Issues FY 2021 Earnings Guidance

 Agilent Technologies (NYSE:A) issued an update on its FY 2021 earnings guidance on Tuesday morning.
 The company provided EPS guidance of $4.280-$4.310 for the period, compared to the Thomson Reuters consensus EPS estimate of $4.140.
 The company issued revenue guidance of $6.29 billion-$6.32 billion, compared to the consensus revenue estimate of $6.22 billion.Agilent Technologies also updated its Q4 2021 guidance to $1.150-$1.180 EPS.

 Agilent Technologies (NYSE:A) last posted its quarterly earnings data on Monday, August 16th.
-The medical research company reported $1.10 EPS for the quarter, beating the Zacks’ consensus estimate of $0.99 by $0.11.
-Agilent Technologies had a net margin of 16.12% and a return on equity of 26.12%.
+The medical research company reported $1.10 EPS for the quarter, topping analysts’ consensus estimates of $0.99 by $0.11.
 The company had revenue of $1.59 billion for the quarter, compared to analyst estimates of $1.54 billion.
-During the same period in the prior year, the firm posted $0.78 EPS.
-The company’s quarterly revenue was up 25.8% on a year-over-year basis.
-On average, equities analysts expect that Agilent Technologies will post 4.31 EPS for the current year.
+Agilent Technologies had a return on equity of 26.12% and a net margin of 16.12%.
+The business’s revenue was up 25.8% on a year-over-year basis.
+During the same quarter in the previous year, the firm earned $0.78 earnings per share.
+On average, equities research analysts predict that Agilent Technologies will post 4.31 earnings per share for the current year.

-In other Agilent Technologies news, SVP Dominique Grau sold 3,578 shares of Agilent Technologies stock in a transaction that occurred on Tuesday, June 15th.
-The shares were sold at an average price of $145.03, for a total transaction of $518,917.34.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
-Over the last quarter, insiders have sold 23,612 shares of company stock valued at $3,695,576.
+In other news, SVP Dominique Grau sold 9,033 shares of the company’s stock in a transaction dated Thursday, August 5th.
+The stock was sold at an average price of $155.00, for a total transaction of $1,400,115.00.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
+Insiders have sold 20,034 shares of company stock valued at $3,176,659 over the last ninety days.

 A hedge fund recently raised its stake in Agilent Technologies stock.
-Morgan Stanley grew its holdings in shares of Agilent Technologies, Inc. (NYSE:A) by 2.9% during the 2nd quarter, according to its most recent Form 13F filing with the SEC.
-The institutional investor owned 1,154,775 shares of the medical research company’s stock after acquiring an additional 33,059 shares during the quarter.
-Morgan Stanley owned 0.38% of Agilent Technologies worth $170,688,000 at the end of the most recent quarter.
+Morgan Stanley lifted its position in shares of Agilent Technologies, Inc. (NYSE:A) by 2.9% in the 2nd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The firm owned 1,154,775 shares of the medical research company’s stock after buying an additional 33,059 shares during the period.
+Morgan Stanley owned about 0.38% of Agilent Technologies worth $170,688,000 at the end of the most recent quarter.

 About Agilent Technologies